 \subsubsection{Mesa structures on Bi-2212 whiskers}

-Figure \ref{fig:fig2} (a) shows a SEM image of one of the studied high-$T_c$ devices.
+Figure \ref{fig:fig5} (a) shows SEM image of one of the studied high-$T_c$ devices.
 They are based on Bi-2212 whiskers - needle like single crystals \cite{Cattaneo_2021}.
 Each device contains several mesas, representing stacks of IJJs.
-Mesas are formed at the intersection of the whisker with top gold electrodes, as sketched in Fig. \ref{fig:fig2} (b).
+Mesas are formed at the intersection of the whisker with top gold electrodes, as sketched in Fig. \ref{fig:fig5} (f).
 To reduce the $I_c$ and increase the sensitivity, some mesas were trimmed using focused ion beam (FIB) etching \cite{Krasnov_2013,Borodianskyi_2017}.
-Details about sample fabrication and characterization can be found in Refs. \cite{Krasnov_2013,Borodianskyi_2017,Cattaneo_2021,MKrasnov_2021} and the Supplementary.